KuKuXia/Real_Time_Communication_using_WebRTC/README.md

 # Real_Time_Communication_using_WebRTC

- Let's build a real tie communication application using WebRTC.
+ Let's build a real time communication application using WebRTC.